-A question often raised is why, after living the spiritual life for some time with periods of harmony and absence of emotional negativity, the suffering is more intense than ever before.
+A question often raised is why, after living the spiritual life for some time with periods of harmony and absence of emotional negativity, the suffering often becomes more intense than ever before.
 It’s something that many people find distressing.
 So what’s the truth from the inner perception where the knowledge of life is discovered?

 The self, which is the mind and emotional body, is a mass of psychic force until transformed through living the spiritual life.
-When allowed free rein of its inner kingdom it doesn’t need to exert unnecessary energy beyond its vital needs, which it extracts from its host body – the person.
+When allowed free rein within its kingdom the self doesn’t need to exert unnecessary energy beyond its vital needs, which it extracts from its host body – the person.
 This it does through the fluctuating emotional reactions that are typical of normal behaviour.
 But when someone begins to live a more conscious way of life (which is when the focus of intelligence turns inward), the self no longer has things its own way as before.
 Startled by the sudden intrusion from the light of consciousness on its dark underworld, the self withdraws a little deeper from conscious scrutiny.
 In this temporary vacuum there is then an inrush of enlightened energy, which is characteristic of spiritual awakening.
 But it’s not long before the self returns to regain its lost ground within the subconscious space of the psyche.